-The victim's earring post was attached to the lower windowsill (Fig. 3E, arrow) and its jewel separated and deflected off the sill to the location indicated in Fig. 2 (evidence item 13) due to the shotgun blast.
-There was no blood association with the surface of the door sill surrounding the earring post, which indicates that the earring was blown from the victim's pinna by the shotgun blast, not by blowback.
+The victim's earring post was attached to the lower windowsill (Figure 3E, arrow) and its jewel separated and deflected off the sill to the location indicated in Figure 2 (evidence item 13) due to the shotgun blast.
+There were only a few small blood spatters associated with the surface of the door sill surrounding the earring post, which indicates that the earring was blown from the victim's pinna by the shotgun blast, not by blowback.
 The distance from the truck's driver side door to the earring jewel was approximately 6.7 m (22 feet).
-The earring jewel separated from its post in the shotgun blast, bounced off the door windowsill to the pavement at the rear of the victim's truck (Fig. 2, item 13).
-The left side of the victim's head was estimated to be 10 to 15 cm (4 to 6 inches) from the door window for this to occur.
+The earring jewel separated from its post in the shotgun blast, bounced off the door windowsill to the pavement at the rear of the victim's truck.